• Share this:

 But the risks don’t stop there.
 Alcohol can also affect how the body processes other carcinogens, making it easier for them to cause harm.
 For example, alcohol can increase the absorption of harmful chemicals in tobacco smoke, which is why people who both drink and smoke are at an even higher risk for cancers, especially in the mouth, throat, and lungs.

-Types of Cancer Linked to Alcohol
+What Types of Cancer Are Linked to Alcohol?

 Research has shown that alcohol consumption is linked to several types of cancer.
 Here are some of the most common cancers associated with alcohol: